trinhlai252/SQL-Explore-Ecommerce-Dataset/README.md

 # [SQL] Explore Ecommerce Dataset
 ## I. Introduction
-This project contains an eCommerce dataset that I will explore using SQL on [Google BigQuery](https://cloud.google.com/bigquery).
-The dataset is based on the Google Analytics public dataset and contains data from an eCommerce website.
+This project involves exploring an eCommerce dataset using SQL on Google BigQuery.
+The dataset is based on the public Google Analytics dataset and includes data from an eCommerce website.
+By analyzing metrics such as product views, add-to-cart rates, and conversion rates, the project aims to gain valuable insights into customer behavior.
+The objective is to identify opportunities to optimize marketing strategies, drive revenue growth, and improve overall customer engagement.
 ## II.
 Requirements
 * [Google Cloud Platform account](https://cloud.google.com)
 * Project on Google Cloud Platform